Walter Segal: Legacy

 After his death in 1985 the Walter Segal Self Build Trust was set up, and his methods have gained in popularity.
 A Segal house at the Centre for Alternative Technology has helped in spreading the system.
 At least six of these buildings and schemes have won awards, ranging from the prestigious Housing Project Design Award to Green Building of the Year.
 The dry-trade construction used in Segal method houses allowed such a building in London, constructed in 1988 and by 2012 scheduled for demolition, to be dismantled and re-erected on a new site.

+As of 2016 there were approximately 200 Segal self-build houses in the UK.